Save big (up to $1,875) on small business tools with our free membership, business.com+

 Weber’s theory, which is built on a foundation of six characteristics of bureaucracies, highlights the importance of rules, procedures and expertise in achieving organizational goals.
 His theory offers a systematic approach to management that has influenced modern organizational practices for decades.

 Mary Parker Follett’s management theory prioritizes the importance of human relations and the integration of individual and organizational goals.
-Contrary to a traditional hierarchical approach, Follett used psychology and human relations as well as her background as a social worker, to advocate for a more collaborative and participative management style.
+Contrary to a traditional hierarchical approach, Follett used psychology and human relations, as well as her background as a social worker, to advocate for a more collaborative, participative management style.

 Rosabeth Moss Kanter’s management theory focuses on structural empowerment and strengthening the organization as a whole rather than building up the individual.
-Kanter, a Harvard University professor, outlined “six keys” — show up, speak up, look up, team up, never give up and lift others up — that leaders can apply to foster a culture of innovation and creativity where employees are encouraged to take risks and contribute new ideas.
+Kanter, a Harvard University professor, outlined “six keys” leaders can apply to foster a culture of innovation and creativity where employees are encouraged to take risks and contribute new ideas.
+The “six keys” are: show up, speak up, look up, team up, never give up and lift up.

 Taylor’s theory outlined four principles for managers: